 SIMULATOR-ADS is a project of the specialization area of the "Smart Cities and Communities" cluster of the Lombardy region, extending the results of the previous SIMULATOR project that developed a decision support prototype system for local authorities in line with the Features of Civil Protection 2.0.
-The ultimate goal of the project is to protect the security of the citizen and the community through the development of innovative ICT and aerospace applications and their integration into a modular multi-source territorial information system for quasireal-time monitoring of the territory and infrastructures, the prevention and reduction of reduction of natural and anthropic origin risks, the management of risks and emergencies in accordance with the existing regional legislation.
+The ultimate goal of the project is to protect the security of the citizen and the community through the development of innovative ICT and aerospace applications and their integration into a modular multi-source territorial information system for quasi-real-time monitoring of the territory and infrastructures, the prevention and reduction of reduction of natural and anthropic origin risks, the management of risks and emergencies in accordance with the existing regional legislation.
 The task of IREA is to develop methods for the creation of down streaming services based on the use of satellite data from ESA Sentinel and NASA missions in order to calculate indicators of the state of the territory, at municipal / sub-municipal level, with optimum weekly frequency, considering multi-source satellite acquisitions.

-Funding body: Regione Lombardia

-Period of activity: CEFRIEL, S.C.R.L.

-Periodo di attività: 2016 - 2018

-IREA project manager: Gloria Bordogna
+Funding body: Lombardy Region Period of activity: CEFRIEL , S.C.R.L.
+Period of activity: 2016 - 2018 IREA project manager: Gloria Bordogna Funds to IREA: € 80.000